Some of our FAQs

 What payments do you accept?

 All payments above £100 are made with BACS.
-Payments from abroad can be made with an international transfer or IBAN number.
-Please enquire if you require more payment options such as PayPal or card payment.
+Payments from abroad can be made with an international transfer or IBAN.
+Please enquire if you require more payment options, such as PayPal.

-Once we have agreed on the design and the final quote I will send you a detailed order form, my payment instructions and terms and conditions.
-I require a £150 deposit to secure a date and by making this payment you are confirming the details of your order and consenting to the terms and conditions.
+Once we have agreed on the design and the final quote, I will send you a detailed order form, my payment instructions and terms and conditions.
+I require a £200 deposit to secure a date, and by making this payment, you are confirming the details of your order and consenting to the terms and conditions.